Self-help App for young girls

 Design guidelines: Specification

 I then created the initial design guidelines and specifications based on the information that had been identified.
-The aim is to use the design specifications to ideate concepts in the next part of the project.
+I then used the design specifications to ideate concepts in the next part of the project.

 I identified four main categories for the guidelines: